 One by one, my demons take their hands off me and my strength returns.
 They know that for tonight, it’s over.
 They have lost control.

 I wake up shivering and shaking, afraid of tomorrow.
 My familiar bedroom now surrounds me like grey prison walls.
 There is no comfort here.

 How many nights must I fight this battle, over and over?
 Why do I fight?

 I fight to save my children and my family the torturous pain of my suicide.
 I fight for the chance to hold my precious grandchildren once more in my arms.
 To see their smiles, to feel their hugs.
 To feel the warmth of their untainted love flowing into my cold and weary soul.

 I live for the nights when I am not haunted.
 I live because the Spirit of Hope and I used to walk hand in hand; inseparable; until I let Grief and Guilt tear me away from him.
 I live because I can see Hope and although he now walks just beyond my reach, he is beckoning to me, pleading with me to believe, to remember, to follow.

 I live because I know that if I keep fighting my ghosts, I can catch up to Hope and once more we will laugh and play, dancing together beneath the summer rains.

 Until then, I will continue to fight.

-I wrote this 17 years ago and reading it with today’s eye’s showed me how far I’ve come, by the grace of God, and then, how much I still need to heal.
+I wrote this 17 years ago and reading it with today’s eyes showed me how far I’ve come, by the grace of God, and then, how much I still need to heal.